 I am a talented writer.
 Creativity flows through me effortlessly and easily.
 I love to write.
 I write every day.
 When I sit down at the computer the words flow on to the page.

 Am I the most conceited writer in history?
 No. A few years ago, I heard a recording of an RWA workshop about using positive self talk, or affirmations, to improve your writing career.
-(I’ve tried to find the author who presented the workshop so I could give her credit, but Google let me down.)a-professional-writer-is-an-amateur-who-didnt-quit
+(I’ve tried to find the author who presented the workshop so I could give her credit, but Google let me down.)

 When you decide to write and pursue publication, you put yourself out there for a lot of rejection.
 Well meaning family members will smile and say, “Don’t get your hopes up, because you probably won’t get published.”
 Friends, will say, “What a fun hobby.”
 Strangers will say, “Have you written anything I would’ve read?
 Oh, you’re not published?”
 An awkward silence follows these comments broken only by the sound of you gnashing your teeth.